 The more marketing hype, the more practices become indistinct.
 While well defined, agile methods are also still emergent.
 New definitions, ideas, and subsections constantly develop.
 Most of these theories are outcrops from the startup industry.
 With appropriation comes inspiration.
 Multi-nats who are going agile are also new contributors to the field.

 Distinguishing agile theory from iterative processing is crucial.
-Agile will forever rely on iterative processing.
-Not all iterative processing is agile.
+Agile methods will forever rely on iterative processing.
+Not all iterative processing is agile, though.
 If not evident, let me spell it out:

 - Agile methods are…methods

 Agile methods prioritize a lot of new values.
 Reactiveness and dynamism, for one.
 Customer-centric design, freeform dialogue, and modest goals also come to mind.
 Iterative processing enables such an approach.
 It does not exclusively define it, however.